ruby/debug/README.md

 ### Integration with external debugger frontend

-You can attach with external debuger frontend with VSCode and Chrome.
+You can attach with external debugger frontend with VSCode and Chrome.

 ```
 $ rdbg --open=[frontend] target.rb